SamVerschueren/listr/readme.md

 ### Promises

 A `task` can also be async by returning a `Promise`.
 If the promise resolves, the task completed successfully, it it rejects, the task failed.
-If the task function updates the task's `output` property it will be displayed.

 ```js
 const tasks = new Listr([